 Exemptions, Values, Ownership & Address Changes

-The Willacy County Appraisal District identifies property to be taxed.
+The County Appraisal District where your property is located identifies properties to be taxed.
 Appraisal is based on market value as of Jan.
 1 of the tax year.
 They determine the taxable owner, address, appraised value and the granting of exemptions.
-For more information on exemptions, values, or to report changes of ownership and / or address, please call the Willacy County Appraisal District at (956) 689-5979.
-Their office is located at 1010 West Hidalgo,
+For more information on exemptions, values, or to report changes of ownership and / or address, please call your local County Appraisal District.
+For contact information, please click on the Appraisal District link.

 Types of payments accepted.